kelma01/simonGameFPGA/README.md

 # simonGameFPGA

-While taking "Logic Circuit Design" course, I have developed a game called "Simon" that can be played on FPGA Card
+To test this code, you need to use verilog language and have a FPGA card.